sh1dow3r/ForenWare/README.md

 After the playbook run, you will have a new directory `ForenWare_Data` or whatever you set the variable to in vars.yml.
 Inside the `ForenWare_Data` folder, you will have two folder
-- Disks: For disks images
+- Disks: for disks images
-- Memory: For memory images
+- Memory: for memory images